pluginever/wp-content-pilot/readme.txt

 == Description ==

-**[Content Pilot](https://wpcontentpilot.com/)** is the best autoblogging and content curation plugin.
+**[Content Pilot - Autoblogging & Affiliate Marketing Suite](https://wpcontentpilot.com/)** automatically posts contents from various sources based on the predefined keywords.
 It helps you to create high-quality WordPress blog posts and inject your affiliate link automatically.

 The plugin keeps posting articles on your site at a predefined interval using your chosen keywords and sources and maintaining your website fresh and updated.
 Content Pilot also inserts your affiliate links automatically, so you get your commission from the vendors.